 No matter if you are a beginner or a pro, being a woodworker, knowing how to cut a square hole in the wood with a jigsaw, is a handy skill to have.
 Broadening your woodcutting skills will let you enjoy woodworking projects even more.

 This article can be beneficial if you are working on a project where you need to cut square/ rectangular holes in the wood.
 Using a jigsaw is pretty easy if you know how to master it.
 Once you pick the right blade and the best jigsaw you can afford, you are all set to cut any shape you need.

 To start your job, you will need to gather some tools and materials.
 This includes:

 - Steel square

-Let’s begin the process of cutting a square hole in wood with a jigsaw
+Step by step process of cutting a square hole in the wood with a jigsaw

 You should start with drawing a layout on the board/wooden plank you are willing to cut.
 Use a pencil & measuring tape to mark the length and width of the hole and ensure that the final layout is exactly what you need.